raspberrypilearning/dojo-mentoring/en/step_2.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0"> Parents or guardians of those under 12 should be present at the Dojo.
+</p>

+--- task ---
 Talk with the parent or guardian if particularly disruptive behaviour occurs during a session.
 The child may be frustrated with a project, reacting to an external stressor, or have additional needs that are not being supported.
-</p>
+--- /task ---

 </div>
 <div>